Helping Your Child

 PinteresT

-We all know those times.
-You look at your child having a full-blown meltdown and feel completely lost.
+We all know those times when you look at your child having a full-blown meltdown and feel completely lost.
 Understanding empathy may just be the key that unlocks a calmer and more connected parenting journey.

 You might be surprised to learn that empathy, that elusive quality that helps us truly connect with others, has roots that trace back to 19th-century aesthetics.
 Coined from the German word “Einfühlung,” it originally described an emotional connection with a work of art, a feeling from within.
 Psychologist Theodore Lipps expanded on this, seeing it as stepping into someone else’s experience.